1986 National Soccer League (Canada) season: Cup

 The cup tournament was a separate contest from the rest of the season, in which all eight teams took part.
 All the matches were separate from the regular season, and the teams were grouped into two separate divisions.
 The two winners in the group stage would advance to a singles match for the Cup.
-The winner of the league cup would face the Quebec National Soccer League (LNSQ), and Pacific Rim Soccer League cup titleholders for the NSL Canada Cup.
+The winner of the league cup would face the Quebec National Soccer League (LNSQ), and the Pacific Rim Soccer League cup titleholders for the NSL Canada Cup.